kittywitch/nixfiles/README.md

 To provision a new host:

 * add that host to the SSH config in programs.ssh
-* create a config for that host that contains a meta.deploy.ssh.host
+* create a config for that host that contains a deploy.ssh.host
 * run `./nyx install <hostname>`.

 To rebuild a host: